Diego-Mancino/Cybersecurity-Writeups/PortSwigger/2FA-Bypass/README.md

 By modifying the parameter value from "wiener" to "carlos", it was possible to access Carlos's account without completing the 2FA verification step.

+The application does not verify that the authenticated user matches the requested account.

 ## 🎯 Result